vmware-tanzu/community-edition/docs/site/content/docs/edge/ref-vsphere.md

 The vCenter Single Sign On account that you provide to Tanzu Comunity Edition when you deploy a management cluster must have the correct permissions in order to perform the required operations in vSphere.

 It is not recommended to provide a vSphere administrator account to Tanzu Community Edition, because this provides Tanzu Community Edition with far greater permissions than it needs.
-The best way to assign permissions to Tanzu Community Edition is to create a role and a user account, and then to grant that user account that role on vSphere objects.
+The best way to assign permissions to Tanzu Community Edition is to create a custom role, then either use an existing user account or create a new user account, and then to grant that user account that role on vSphere objects.

+All steps can be completed in the user interface of the vCenter using the vSphere Client or programmatically with command line interfaces like [govc](https://github.com/vmware/govmomi/tree/master/govc) or [PowerCLI](https://developer.vmware.com/docs/15315).

+### vCenter Server custom role

+You can use one of the available options to create a new vCenter Server custom role.

+#### Option 1: Create the role in the vSphere client

-1. In the vSphere Client, go to **Administration** > **Access Control** > **Roles**, and create a new role, for example `TCE`, with the following permissions:
+In the vSphere Client, go to **Administration** > **Access Control** > **Roles**, and create a new role, for example `TCE`, with the following permissions:

    |vSphere Object|Required Permission|
    |--- |--- |